 When starting out and developing a business plan, it’s important to remember that the form of the business often follows its function.
-With this in mind, every business owner should have at least a clear business plan that accurately sets out the needs of the business.
+Every business owner should have at least a clear business plan that accurately sets out the needs of the business.
 This is apparent for any business whether the emphasis is starting a new company, raising investment funds, or managing an existing business.

 All successful entrepreneurs when starting out with a new business will ensure they have an effective and well-prepared business plan.
 Business plans allow business owners to have a clear road map for their business no matter what the future obstacles maybe.